kozyakin/latex2html_via_tex4ht/README.md

 # latex2html_via_tex4ht

-Being a novice, my problem was to make a HTML file with plenty of mathematics from a LaTeX one.
+Being a novice, my problem was to make an HTML file with plenty of mathematics from a LaTeX one.
 As a beginner, I immediately faced the following problems:

 * How to run Tex4ht to get HTML file with mathematics?
 * What to do to make proper referencing of mathematical formulas?